 Rhea J. Posedel and Gayn Erickson, inside directors of the Company, do not receive any compensation for their services as members of the Board of Directors.
 An inside director is a director who is a regular employee of the Company, whereas an outside director is not an employee of the Company.
 From June 1, 2011 through January 31, 2012 each outside director received (1) an annual retainer of \$25,000 paid in quarterly installments, (2) \$2,500 for each regular board meeting such member attended, and (3) \$1,250 for each special telephonic board meeting such member attended.
 Committee members attending a committee meeting not held in conjunction with a regular board meeting received the following amounts: audit committee chair - \$2,000; audit committee member - \$1,500; compensation committee chair - \$1,750; and other committee members - \$1,250.
-Committee members attending a committee meeting held in conjunction with a regular board meeting received 50% of the amounts noted above for each respective committee member.
-Outside directors are also reimbursed for certain expenses incurred in attending board and committee meetings.
+Committee members attending a committee meeting held in conjunction with a regular board meeting for certain expenses incurred in attending board and committee meetings.

 The Board of Directors agreed to a 15% reduction in the fees noted above effective February 1, 2012.
 In addition, the Board members agreed that the fees would be taken in the form of options vesting one-sixth (1/6th) per month and calculated using a Black-Scholes model to determine the value of the options.
-On January 31, 2012 stock options were issued for fees for the fourth quarter of fiscal 2012, and the first quarter of fiscal 2013.
-Robert Anderson, William Elder, Mukesh Patel, Mario Rosati and Howard Slayen were granted options to purchase 37,508, 33,196, 35,352, 30,179, and 37,076 shares, respectively, at a price of \$0.75 per shares.
-On November 28, 2012 stock options were issued for fees for the second and third quarter of fiscal 2013.
-Robert Anderson, William Elder, Mukesh Patel, Mario Rosati and Howard Slayen were granted options to purchase 36,424, 31,918, 36,424, 31,918, and 37,926 shares, respectively, at a price of \$0.80 per shares.
-All exercise prices are equal to the closing price of the Company's Common Stock on the date of the grant as reported on the NASDAQ Stock Market.
+On July 17, 2013 stock options were issued in lieu of fees for the fourth quarter of fiscal 2013, and the first quarter of fiscal 2014.
+Robert Anderson, William Elder, Mukesh Patel, Mario Rosati and Howard Slayen were granted options to purchase 15,241, 13,585, 14,413, 12,425, and 15,076 shares, respectively, at a price of \$1.77 per shares.
+On October 22, 2013 stock options were issued for fees for the second and third quarter of fiscal 2014.
+Robert Anderson, William Elder, Mukesh Patel, Mario Rosati and Howard Slayen were granted options to purchase 10,723, 9,154, 10,723, 9,154, and 11,246 shares, respectively, at a price of \$2.68 per shares.
+On April 22, 2014 stock options were issued for fees for the fourth quarter of fiscal 2014.
+Robert Anderson, William Elder, Mukesh Patel, Mario Rosati and Howard Slayen were granted options to purchase 10,723, 9,154, 10,723, 9,154, and 11,246 shares, respectively, at a price of \$2.68 per shares.
+On April 22, 2014 stock options were issued for fees for the fourth quarter of fiscal 2015.
+Robert Anderson, William Elder, Mukesh Patel, Mario Rosati and Howard Slayen were granted options to purchase 12,653, 9,745, 11,926, 10,181, and 12,508 shares, respectively, at a price of \$2.63 per shares.
+All exercise prices are equal to the closing price of the Company's Common Stock on the date of the grant as reported on the Nasdaq Capital Market.

 Directors are also eligible to participate in the Company's stock option plans.
-On January 22, 2013, outside directors Robert Anderson, William Elder, Mukesh Patel, Mario Rosati and Howard Slayen were each granted options to purchase 10,000 shares at \$0.97 per share.
-All exercise prices are equal to the closing price of the Company's Common Stock on the date of the grant as reported on the NASDAQ Stock Market.
+On October 22, 2013, outside directors Robert Anderson, William Elder, Mukesh Patel, Mario Rosati and Howard Slayen were each granted options to purchase 10,000 shares at \$2.68 per share.
+All exercise prices are equal to the closing price of the Company's Common Stock on the date of the grant as reported on the Nasdaq Capital Market.

-The following table sets forth the compensation paid by the Company during the fiscal year ended May 31, 2013 to the Company's non-executive officer directors:
+The following table sets forth the compensation paid by the Company during the fiscal year ended May 31, 2014 to the Company's non-executive officer directors: